 Caffeine

 Caffeine belongs to the group of stimulants, has an activating effect on muscle and heart activity in small doses and can improve the ability to concentrate in the short term.
-It is often used as an extender for other substances such as speed.
+It is often used as a cutting agent for other substances such as speed.
 Excessive doses can lead to unpleasant side effects such as headaches, sweating, shortness of breath, nervousness, palpitations or sleep disorders.

 INFORMATION ON RISK REDUCTION